Dictionary > Virulence

 Virulence Definition

-What is the difference between pathogenicity and virulence?
+• What is the difference between pathogenicity and virulence?

 Virulence is related to pathogenicity in the sense that its meaning is correlated to the manifestation of a disease.
 However, pathogenicity, in particular, is defined as the ability of a pathogen to cause disease.
-An organism that harms its host and causes the disease is referred to as a pathogen.
+An organism that harms its host and causes the disease is called a pathogen.
+Thus, a microorganism can be categorized into two based on pathogenicity — whether it is pathogenic or non-pathogenic.
 The capability to produce disease is associated with the inherent characteristics of the organism in an effort to survive inside the host.
-Conversely, virulence refers to the degree of pathogenicity of a particular organism.
-(Ref.1) A virulent pathogen is one that causes damage to its host to an extent that is significantly greater than those caused by a non-pathogenic organism.

-What is an example of a virulent?
+What is an Example of a Virulent?

 Human immunodeficiency virus or HIV is an example of a virulent virus.
 It is the causative agent of AIDS.
 It is virulent because it employs mechanisms for evading the host immune cells.
 For instance, it infects the T-helper cell, one of the immune cells.
 Thus, the immune response of the host is already reduced and compromised.